danbikle/ang2tut201602/README.md

 })
 ```

-So, I just demostrated how I route-memorize the idea behind the Angular2 at-sign.
+So, I just demostrated how I route-memorize the idea behind the Angular2 at-sign:

+* 4 Questions
+* Some sentences
+* A  code snippet

 In the list above I see 77 words I want to memorize.

-It would take me a long time to memorize them using my
+It would take me a long time to memorize them using my question-sentence-snippet technique.

-question-sentence-snippet technique, but those memorized ideas should
-become useful as I start writing more Angular2 code.
+But those memorized ideas should become useful as I start writing more Angular2 code.